ishechinyoka/newspost/manual/manual.md

 As to which function is evoked depends on how it is called:

 - Call `post` without any arguments to have it compile all the available news drafts in a preset category list.
-For example, calling `post` will have it compile articles from the *zimbabwe,* *Africa, World, Science and Technology, Religion and Culture, Opinion, Showbiz and Sport.*
+The list of categories is up to you, but you should provide it in the `NP_CATEGORIES` environment variable.
+This is what will be read by the Newspost utility.
     Otherwise, when you pass in the -a or --add-to option, provide the name of the category which you want to add an article to.
 More below.